 Given $\lambda, \mu,\nu \vdash n$, the multiplicity of the Specht module $V_{\nu}$ inside the tensor product $V_{\lambda}\otimes V_{\mu}$ is known as the \emph{Kronecker coefficient} corresponding to $\lambda,\mu$ and $\nu$.
 It is given by the character formula:

-The Kronecker coefficients are known to be $\#\text{P}$-hard to compute, and $\text{NP}$ hard to decide whether they are zero or not.
-Therefore the main direction of research concerning the Kronecker coefficients is computing them in the special cases where it is possible or deriving general bounds.

-The reader is referred to Panova's survey \cite{panova2023complexity} for additional properties and known estimates of Kronecker coefficients, as well as her complementary survey \cite{panova2023computational} which explores the remarkable connections between Kronecker coefficients and computational complexity.
+The Kronecker coefficients are $\#\text{P}$-hard to compute, and $\text{NP}$ hard to decide whether they are zero or not.
+Therefore, the main direction of research concerning the Kronecker coefficients is computing them in the special cases where it is possible or deriving general bounds.
+The reader is referred to Panova's survey \cite{panova2023complexity} for additional information on the Kronecker coefficients.